 At times, God chooses not to heal so that he may forge character in the fire of adversity.

-3. but we also exult in our tribulations, knowing that tribulation brings about perseverance; 4. and perseverance, proven character; and proven character,
+also exult in our tribulations, knowing that tribulation brings about perseverance; 4. and perseverance, proven character; and proven character, hope;

 In 1967, Joni Eareckson-Tada broke her neck in a diving accident and became a quadriplegic.
 She pled for God to heal her, but He did not.
 Once she accepted her condition, God began to use her mightily to testify of His ability to bring great, overcoming spiritual victory irregardless of one's handicap or other debilitating situation.
 At the time of this writing, Joni has a many-faceted worldwide ministry to both saved and unsaved, to the glory of God.